dayrentolliver/survey-form/README.md

 ### Things I learned:
 * How to create a form
 * How to require specific fields
+* How to perform email validation
 * How to create an age range
-* How to perform email validation
 * How to create checkboxes, radio buttons and textareas
+* How to pre-check specific checkboxes
 * How to create a Submit button